grcrane/jtd-remote/docs/components/calendar.md

 ### Calendar of Events

-The calendar custom function grabs data from a Google spreadsheet (calendar) and embeds Google calendars within an iframe on the page.
+The calendar custom function grabs data from a Google spreadsheet (calendar) and embeds Google calendars within tabbed list on the page.
 It uses the spreadsheet information to get the associated Google ID, iframe embed code, museum and title.

 ***Cook book***
 - Edit the page
 - Click a "+" sign where you want to insert
+- Select "Code"
 - Paste the following code block
 - Adust parameters as needed